dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

    label may be displayed next to the gadget.

-   A label is usually a text string, but can often be an icon, such as is often found on the buttons of an application’s toolbar.
+   A label is usually a text string, but can often be an icon, such as is often found on the buttons of an application's toolbar.

    If a gadget does not have a label, ``gadget-label`` returns ``#f``.